username-pass/p2chat/README.md

 # p2chat
 p2p chat

+# This version is deprecated.
+Please go to https://github.com/username-pass/p2pchat for the latest

 ## I will implement encryption soon, but, as of 2023-01-25, it is NOT encrypted

 ## Features: